 Submission instructions will be listed within the application itself.
 If you have any further questions about funding assistance options or the application process, you can reach the Patient Advocate at Harvard University Health Services by calling (617) 495-7583 or emailing firstname.lastname@example.org.

 To be eligible to apply for this assistance you must:

 - be eligible and enrolled in both components of the Harvard University Student Health Program (the Student Health Fee and the Student Health Insurance Plan).

 - have your care coordinated by a Harvard University Health Services clinician when possible.

 The Fund may be available to use towards:

-- Eligible expenses, including the allowable cost of diagnostic/specialist visits beyond the six-visit limit for medically necessary care not available at HUHS (e.g., cardiology, oncology, liver, and kidney disease).
+- the allowable cost of diagnostic/specialist visits beyond the twelve-visit limit for medically necessary care not available at Harvard University Health Services (e.g., cardiology, oncology, liver, and kidney disease).
 The specialist must be an “in-network” provider.

 - an inpatient admission or outpatient surgery when performed in a higher cost-share hospital, but only when the service received at the higher cost-share hospital was non-elective and coordinated by a Harvard University Health Services clinician when possible.
 In this case, a portion of the copay differential between the higher and lower cost share hospitals may be covered.